 3. Breath and connect with your body: When we overthink, there’s a tendency to be too much in our heads.
 If this occurs, you can ground yourself by connecting to your body and breathing.
 This will bring you back to the here and now.
 Cultivate more presence in your life by focusing on your breath and how your body feels.
 Engaging in physical activities such as sports, running, yoga, and weight training are excellent ways to build a bridge to the present moment.

-4. Work on making an emotional and spiritual connection: Present moment awareness can be taken a step further by connecting with higher realms of consciousness, where we tap into our emotions and spirituality.
+4. Work on making an emotional and spiritual connection: We can develop deeper present moment awareness by connecting with our emotions.
 If you find yourself over-analyzing your feelings and restricting them, try letting go of control and just observe them instead.
 Let yourself feel, without judging your state.
 When you’re connecting with another person, be fully engaged in the exchange by listening and responding to them thoughtfully.
 When you’re out in the world, you can bring your attention back to the present by finding the sacred in what surrounds you.
 All you have to do is open your eyes to the wonders of nature – the trees, lakes, oceans, and animals.

 Spiritual leader Deepak Chopra says that life gives you plenty of time to do whatever you want to do if you stay in the present moment.
 The more you’re steeped in present moment consciousness, the more you’ll appreciate life.
 You’ll enjoy even the little things, such as the crimson hues of a rose bloom, the gurgle of a baby, or the gentle caress of a breeze.
-You can find magic in everything if you’re open to seeing it.
+You can find magic in everything if you live in the now.

 All my best on your journey,